Chart Color Schemes

 Health performance in Yorke Peninsula - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Yorke Peninsula - South faces significant health challenges with various conditions affecting both younger and older age groups.
-The rate of private health cover is notably low at approximately 46% (~2,079 people), compared to the national average of 55.3%.
+Yorke Peninsula South faces significant health challenges with various conditions affecting both younger and older age groups.
+Approximately 46% (~2,122 people) have private health cover, significantly lower than the national average of 55.3%.

 Frequently Asked Questions - Health